C2DH/ranketwo/_assignments/boder/01-contributing-to-a-timeline.en.md

 Password: davidboder

 You will see a timeline with only dates that relate to David Boder’s life.
-This is the basis to complete the  assignments below
+This is the basis to complete the assignments below.
+Further instructions for a very detailed step by step approach are provided in this tutorial (link)

 ***1a Create an entry in one of the dates in the timeline***